 Paul shared dual citizenship - a Jew and a Roman - both of which he acquired by birth (Philippians 3:5; Acts 22:27-28) and concerning which he was very proud.
 The benefits thereof being fully maximized toward the achievement of his ministerial goals.
 His Jewish citizenship by birth is without much dispute having been born of Jewish parents.
 However, his own witness as a free born Roman citizen implies that, the right of Roman citizenship would have been conferred on his Jewish parent(s).
-Information regarding how his parent(s) came about their Roman citizenship acquisition remains conspicuous.198 Apparently, they would have rendered significant help to the Roman government.199 During this time, acquisition of Roman citizenship could be done through various ways: First, one might be born to citizen parent(s) (ingenuus).
+Information regarding how his parent(s) came about their Roman citizenship acquisition remains conspicuous.14 Apparently, they would have rendered significant help to the Roman government.15 During this time, acquisition of Roman citizenship could be done through various ways: First, one might be born to citizen parent(s) (ingenuus).
 Second, it might be the reward for some valuable services rendered to the Roman government.
 Third, it could be granted en bloc through colonization or promotion to Latin rights.
-Fourth, preferment in the grant of citizenship was available at times for financial consideration and so on.200 The reading in Acts 22 reveals how
+Fourth, preferment in the grant of citizenship was available at times for financial consideration and so on.16 The reading in Acts 22 reveals how costly it could be to acquire Roman citizenship I had to pay a lot of money for my citizenship "but I was born a citizen" Paul replied (Acts 22:28 NIV).

-197 John Drane, Introducing the New Testament (Oxford: Lion Hudson, 2010), 253.
+13 John Drane, Introducing the New Testament (Oxford: Lion Hudson, 2010), 253.

-198 Bruce M. Metzger, The New Testament: Its Background, Growth and Contents (Nashville:

-Abingdon Press, 1982), 192.
+14 Bruce M. Metzger, The New Testament: Its Background, Growth and Contents (Nashville: Abingdon Press, 1982), 192.

-200 Brian M. Rapske, "Roman Citizenship" Dictionary of New Testament Background (Leicester: Inter-Varsity, 2000), 215-217.
+16 Brian M. Rapske, "Roman Citizenship" Dictionary of New Testament Background (Leicester: Inter-Varsity, 2000), 215-217.